bab-git/101_SQL_noSQL/README.md

-# SQL_py_noSQL
+# google_sheet_python_noSQL

-A classification task based on noSQL databases (mongoDB) writting in python.
+A classification task based on noSQL databases (mongoDB) extracted to google sheets and the decision tree algorithm which is written in python code.

 ## mongo_to_google_data_extract.py